 - After they have been cut store in the fridge.
 Watermelons retain more nutritional value after cut and stored in the fridge as most other produce.

 - Store uncut whole watermelons stored at 70 degrees Fahrenheit: Watermelon stored at 70 F gained up to 40 percent more lycopene and 50 percent to 139 percent extra beta-carotene when compared to freshly picked watermelon were the findings in a study by USDA’s South Central Agricultural Research Laboratory in Lane, Oklahoma.
 Watermelons continue to produce nutrients after they are picked; the chilling slows this process.
 Refrigerated watermelon starts to decay after a week.

 - Watermelons last from 14 to 21 days at 13 degrees Celsius (55 F) after harvest.

 - Eat watermelon on its own.
-Melons only takes 15 – 30 minutes to digest; they do not combine with any other food, always eat alone and wait 30 minutes before eating something else.
+Melons only take 15 – 30 minutes to digest; they do not combine with any other food, always eat alone and wait 30 minutes before eating something else.

 - Eat room temperature watermelon as it is much easier on the stomach.

 - Every part of a watermelon is edible, even the seeds and rinds where you will get even more health benefits.

 - My favourite way is to slice it and cut it into cubes and eat it from a big bowl.

 - Watermelon juice is so easy and a wonderful cooling alkalizing beverage and of course as we know filled with nutrients.
 Find just how easy it is to make here; watermelon juice.

 - Yes you can eat Watermelon Rinds: We usually throw out the hard green rind of the juicy watermelon, but did you know that the watermelon rind has nutritional and remedy benefits?
 This wasted food can do good things for your body.
 Also, using it will cut down on your garbage helping the environment.
 Read more about the rind.

 - Watermelon popsicles are great for children and us adults too.
 Learn how to do it here: watermelon popsicles.